ALERRT: The National Standard

 Utilizing the train-the-trainer model, the ALERRT curriculum has been adopted by numerous states and agencies as their standard active shooter training.
 These states include Mississippi, Alabama, Oklahoma, Texas, Iowa, Louisiana, Maryland, Georgia, and Virginia, to name a few.
 In addition, the New York City Police Department, Miami Police Department, Dallas Police Department, Houston Police Department, San Antonio Police Department, Memphis Police Department, and the Atlanta Police Department are among the major cities across the nation, who have adopted the ALERRT curriculum as their standard.

-Officers working along our violent southern border and others working in rural areas of states across the United States asked for training to deal with violent situations they face outside of buildings and urban settings.
 In addition to developing and delivering training courses to better prepare this country’s first-responders to effectively respond to acts of violence against its citizens, ALERRT also works with the Bureau of Justice Assistance, on initiatives such as Preventing Violence Against Law Enforcement Officer Resilience and Survivability Initiative (VALOR) to stem the violence directed against the officers themselves.

 Texas State University is a public, doctoral-granting institution located in San Marcos, Texas.
 More than 34,000 students attend the University which offers 97 Bachelor Degrees, 87 Master’s Degree, and 12 Doctoral degree programs.
 In 2011, the U.S. Department of Education granted Texas State University official recognition as a Hispanic Serving Institution (HIS).
 In addition, the Texas Higher Coordinating Board recently reclassified the University as an Emerging Research University.